chrisloarryn/calculatorReactTest/README.md

+## This Project

 This project is runing on this ip: [18.223.131.105](http://18.223.131.105) with this dns link, [http://calculator.sytes.net/](http://calculator.sytes.net/)

 the project is running in a Docker container on AWS EC2 instance, with nginx to serve static files.

+## Used commands

+Run the following command to build & tag the image.
+`docker build -f Dockerfile.prod -t my-first-image:latest .`

+The final step is to run your image (as a container) `docker run -it -p 80:80 --rm my-first-image:latest`